Hierarchical Control of Smart Particle Swarms: Abstract

 \section{Abstract}

-We present a method for the control of robot swarms which allows the shaping and the translation of patterns of simple robots (``smart particles''), using two types of devices.
-These two types represent a hierarchy: a larger group of simple, oblivious robots (which we call \emph{the workers}) that is governed by simple local attraction forces, and a smaller group (the \emph{guides}) with sufficient mission knowledge to create and maintain a desired pattern by operating on the local forces of the former.
-This framework exploits the knowledge of the guides, which coordinate to shape the workers like smart particles by changing their interaction parameters.
-We study the approach with a large scale simulation experiment in a physics based simulator with up to 1000 robots forming three different patterns.
-Our experiments reveal that the approach scales well with increasing robot numbers, and presents little pattern distortion for a set of target moving shapes.
+We present a method for the control of robot swarms using two subsets of robots: a larger group of simple, oblivious robots (which we call \emph{the workers}) that is governed by simple local attraction forces, and a smaller group (the \emph{guides}) with sufficient mission knowledge to create and displace a desired worker formation by operating on the local forces of the workers.
+The guides coordinate to shape the workers like smart particles by changing their interaction parameters.
+We study the approach with a large scale experiment in a physics based simulator with up to 5000 robots forming three different patterns.
+Our experiments reveal that the approach scales well with increasing robot numbers, and presents little pattern distortion.
 We evaluate the approach on a physical swarm of robots that use visual inertial odometry to compute their relative positions and obtain results that are comparable with simulation.
-This work lays foundation for designing and coordinating configurable smart particles, with applications in smart materials and nanomedicine.
+This work lays the foundation for designing and coordinating configurable smart particles, with applications in smart materials and nanomedicine.